Srikeerthiraja/Student-Information-Management-System-22bce9368-/README.md

 - React frontend communicates with Express REST APIs using the Fetch API
 - JWT tokens are used for authentication and role-based authorization
 - MongoDB stores users, classes, attendance, and performance data

+## Design Decisions & Trade-offs

+### JWT Authentication vs Session-based Authentication
+JWT was chosen to keep the backend stateless and scalable, especially for a REST API-driven architecture.
+The trade-off is that token revocation is less straightforward and requires careful expiration handling.

+### MongoDB vs Relational Database
+MongoDB was selected for its flexible schema design, which simplifies modeling evolving entities such as attendance records and performance data.
+This comes at the cost of weaker enforced relationships compared to a relational database.

+### MERN Stack vs Monolithic Framework
+Using a separate React frontend and Express backend improves modularity and mirrors real-world production systems, but increases initial setup complexity and API management overhead.

+### Dockerized Development Environment
+Docker and Docker Compose were used to ensure consistent local environments and easier onboarding.
+This adds some learning curve and slightly slower startup times compared to a non-containerized setup.

 ## Installation